Musikmarkt

-Musikmarkt was a magazine of the music industry in Germany, Austria and Switzerland, which is based in Munich.
-Die Welt, a German newspaper, described the magazine as the music industry’s thermometer.
+Musikmarkt was a magazine of the music industry in Germany, Austria and Switzerland, based in Munich.
+Die Welt, a German newspaper, described the magazine as the music industry's thermometer.

 History and profile

 Musikmarkt was established by publisher Josef Keller Verlag in 1959.
-Uwe Lencher served as the editor-in-chief of the magazine for twenty-three years from 1973 to his death in April 1996.
+Uwe Lencher served as the editor-in-chief of the magazine for 23 years from 1973 to his death in April 1996.
 The magazine had its headquarters in Munich.
 The magazine was started as a bi-monthly publication.
 Then it was published weekly until 2014 when its frequency was switched to monthly.

-Musikmarkt determined the official German charts from its start in 1959 to the 1970s when Media Control assumed the responsibility.
-The magazine also contained the weekly Top 100 charts for singles and albums when it was published on a weekly basis.
+Musikmarkt determined the official German charts from its start in 1959 to the 1970s, when Media Control assumed the responsibility.
+The magazine also contained the weekly Top-100 charts for singles and albums when it was published on a weekly basis.
 The magazine and its website were both closed down in July 2016.
 Stefan Zarges was the last editor of the magazine.